 Chinese Cuisines

 Due to the large, varied geography and climates, and 5000 year history, Chinese cuisines are quite varied.
-There are eight major cuisines, and many specialized minor cuisines.
+There are eight major cuisines, and over 60 specialized minor cuisines.
 Chinese cooking focuses on simplicity, seeking contrasts in the flavors and textures of ingredients.
 Some of the Chinese cuisines, such as Shandong (or Lu) are thousands of years old.
 Others, such as Sichuan and Hunan, were heavily influenced by the introduction of chili peppers to China in the 1670s by Portuguese traders.
-There are eight major cuisines in China:
+There are eight major, distinctive cuisines in China:

 Each of the Chinese cuisines has its distinctive characteristics, and many modern Chinese dishes, such as those we are learning in New Oriental Cooking School, combine characteristics of historic cuisines in new ways.